tinkermonkey/doc-roba/README.md

 ### Navigation Menus
 Navigational elements that appear throughout a product can be modeled as special *Nodes* (called *Nav Menus*).
 The *Actions* for the *Nav Menu* are mapped out like standard *Actions*.
 Normal *Nodes* can then include the *Nav Menu* (or multiple menus).
 All of the *Nav Menu* *Actions* and the logic that goes with them is then accessible from that node.

-## Automation
+## Automation Framework
-There are 1,000,000 options and opinions regarding the ideal scripting language or framework and all of them are fine.
+There are 1,000,000 options and opinions regarding scripting languages and frameworks and all of them are fine.
 DocRoba's initial implementation is to use javascript for test scripting because it's simple, runs everywhere, and if you're testing a web app you have to at least having a passing familiarity with it.
 There's some nice synergy with having the same language everywhere.
-Eventually you will be able to choose which language to work in.
-Specifically it runs on [Node.js](https://nodejs.org) and interfaces with selenium servers/grids using [webdriver.io](http://webdriver.io/).
+Eventually I would expect you to be able to choose which language to work in.
+Specifically, DocRoba automation runs on [Node.js](https://nodejs.org) and interfaces with selenium servers/grids using [webdriver.io](http://webdriver.io/).
 The scripts use [fibers](https://github.com/laverdet/node-fibers) to keep the logic flow synchronous.

 ### Automation Workflow
 At the end of the day automation comes down to: